Find Nursing Colleges

 Fairfield, CT

 A rank of #5 on this year’s list means Fairfield University is a great place for nursing students working on their doctor’s degree.
-Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.
+Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.

 Of the 38 students majoring in nursing at Fairfield U, 16% are male and 84% are female.